⏱ Reading time: ~55 minutes·★★ Difficulty: Intermediate

 Manual CGT clearance certificates are discontinued: TaRMS-generated certificates must be used and can be validated through authentication code or QR code; taxpayers access certificates through the TaRMS self-service portal.

 Do not miss the election timing.
-The statutory pattern is consistent: elections must be made no later than the time of submitting the return for assessment of capital gain (s 15, s 17, and s 22 expressly state this).
+The statutory pattern is consistent: elections must be made no later than the time of submitting the return for assessment of capital gain (section 15, section 17, and section 22 expressly state this).

-Substitution timing trap (s 22): reinvestment must occur before the end of the year of assessment next following the sale—this is a statutory deadline, not merely an administrative preference.
+Substitution timing trap (section 22): reinvestment must occur before the end of the year of assessment next following the sale, this is a statutory deadline, not merely an administrative preference.

 Where a person buys a specified asset at a price above fair market price or sells at a price below fair market price, the Commissioner may determine the fair market price for purposes of determining gain/loss.
 This is a key check against related-party price suppression that frequently co-exists with “same control” transactions.